I thank my God upon every remembrance of you

 of Christ, as of a lamb without blemish and without spot: 1 Peter 1:18-19

-During the holiday season, many singles find it hard to be thankful.
-Memories of the past, prayers for the future, and the 'weight of the wait; make it difficult to be jolly, let alone content.
+For some singles, Valentine's Day is annoying, painful, or sad.
+Memories of the past, prayers for the future, and the 'weight of the wait' make it difficult for some to be happy in the state they're in, let alone content.

 My singleness journey taught me about the sacrifice of praise through the humanity of the Psalms.
 One study states that over 40% of the recorded Psalms are laments (expressions of sorrow and regret).
 My favorite example of this is Psalm 13: